 Born and raised in Houston, Texas and completed undergraduate studies at Texas Southern University graduating magna cum laude in biology and chemistry, Fikisha accepted a research assistant position in lipid biochemistry at the University of Southern California where she co-authored five publications for journals such as Science, Journal of Lipid Biochemistry and Neuropathology.
 Interested in the adventures of New York City, she accepted a lecturer in biology position at Brooklyn College.

 Other acclaims: Musician Roy Ayers named his tune "FIKISHA" for her.
 It is on his "Change Up The Groove" album; Winner of a Houston Public Library essay contest; published articles on musicians in international magazines; newspaper columnist on music for over two years; cover photography on albums by Steve Turre (with photographer, Malik Cumbo) , Dee Dee Bridgewater and Peter Tosh; photography exhibitions in New York and Los Angeles.
-A cover photo of Maxine Walters on her book (2016) "Serious things A Go Happen.
-Three Decades of Jamacian Dance Hall Signs."
 She is a spoken word artist on the "Black Renaissance" classic album by Harry Whitaker.
 Presently living in New York City, as a Cultural Historian, she hosts and producers an art and culture television show which airs weekly in New York City and on the internet; writes books and enjoys the culture and vitality of the city.
 She has been featured in cable channel TV One's "Crime Files" on Peter Tosh (2012); continues to be a guest personality on New Zealand's international radio show-- "The Reggae Kulture Show", and is featured on A&E's Biography Channel's Digital On Line Channel on a bio on Bob Marley (Oct.
 2013).
 She is listed in Who's Who International; Who's Who In Entertainment and the Who's Who Dictionary.
 She was honored to be interviewed as an important artist in Brooklyn by the Brooklyn Arts Council for their archives.
 Her photographs of Peter Tosh appear in John Masouri's book on Peter Tosh published by Omnibus Press in London, England in May of 2013.
 Her interview with Bob Marley and photographs of him appear in the book ,"Bob Marley: King of Reggae", published in 1984.
-Her show ,CACE INT'L TV Show was honored in 2014 by the BRIC organization's Brooklyn Public Network-Free Speech Television which will feature her shows in their archives, representing the best shows on the cable channel, which has been nominated for a 2016 New York Emmy Award.
+Her show ,CACE INT'L TV Show was honored in 2014 by the BRIC organization's Brooklyn Public Network-Free Speech Television which will feature her shows in their archives, representing the best shows on the cable channel, which won a 2017 New York Emmy Award.
 Her Zora Neale Hurston television show was nominated for a CEBA Award.
 CACE INT'L TV video footage of Mor Thiam , father of pop star Akon, was a part of the VH1 "Behind The Music" show on Akon.
-She continues to exhibit her photography in art shows: on Gordon Parks, presented by the African Voices Magazine; on Bob Marley at galleries; at the MoCADA Museum in Brooklyn's Ft.
+Footage from her television show's "Stonewall Veterans' Reunion" is included in the 2017 film documentary, SYLVIA and MARSHA.
+Her essay is included in the 2017 book publication : BLACK LIVES HAVE ALWAYS MATTERED, an Anthology edited by the Last Poet, Abiodun Oyewole.
+She exhibited her photography in art shows: on Gordon Parks, presented by the African Voices Magazine; on Bob Marley at galleries; at the MoCADA Museum in Brooklyn's Ft.
 Greene area among other galleries.
 She has lectured at Vassar & the Harvard School of Divinity.

 Passionate about music, she was introduced to reggae in the summer of 1975 and immediately fell in love with this music in which she couldn’t tell “where the beat drop.”
 During this period of her independent study at Goddard College for a master’s degree on “The Sociology of Musicians of the African Diaspora,” she met Bob Marley and Peter Tosh.
 Initially utilizing the formal sociological interview format she soon realized that it limited the artists’ full expression.
 Friendship with people prominent in the lives of Tosh and Marley, allowed her to interact on a regular basis with these two legends.

-Currently she is the Senior Editor of PURE JAZZ Magazine and the Producer/Director of the weekly CACE INT'L TV SHOW in New York City, NY and on the world wide web (www.Bricartsmedia.org) with You Tube (www.youtube.com/caceinternationaltv) channel viewers in over 222 countries (to date) of excerpts from the show with over 570,000 views of the show's channel worldwide (increasing by more than 2000 each month).
+Currently she is the Editor- in-Chief of PURE JAZZ Magazine (www.purejazzmagazine.net) and the Producer/Director of the weekly CACE INT'L TV SHOW in New York City, NY and on the world wide web (www.Bricartsmedia.org) with You Tube (www.youtube.com/caceinternationaltv) channel viewers in over 225 countries (to date) of excerpts from the show with over 570,000 views of the show's channel worldwide (increasing by more than 2000 each month).

 She is working on a documentary on the Mallems of Morocco having traveled to Morocco four times: taking a press crew of journalists and photographers to work with artist Abdelatif Zine's live paintings of Gnawan and jazz musicians; as photographer with the Randy Weston entourage; as tour guide with her CACE INT'L group trip and as Producer and Director of a film crew sponsored by the Moroccan National Tourist Office.
 She traveled to Jamaica with the Pete Tosh Estate to interview his mother and film the ground breaking of the Peter Tosh Memorial Park.
 She was the tour photographer for Kool & The Gang on their Reunion Island tour.